ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 ### `while` Loop

+### Breaking Out of Any Loop

-TODO: mention `raise Exit` to terminate a `while true` loop.
+TODO: mention `raise Exit` to terminate a `while true` loop (alternative to break statement).

-## Mixing Functional and Imperative Programming
+## Recomendations on Mixing Functional and Imperative Programming

 ### Good: Application Wide State